-Located on the Hamakua coast of Hawaii's Big Island, Koawood Ranch sits on the slopes of Mauna Kea overlooking the Pacific Ocean and resonating with the vibrancy and stillness of nature's perfection.
-We are a Koa forest conservation program, milling operation and Koa woodworking studio.
+Located on the Hamakua Coast of Hawaii's Big Island, Koawood Ranch sits on the slopes of Mauna Kea overlooking the Pacific Ocean and resonating with the vibrancy and stillness of nature's perfection.
+We are a Koa forest conservation program, milling operation, and Koa woodworking studio.

 The ranch is within a native Koa and Ohia forest that was converted to cattle grazing during the 1800′s.
 Grazing damaged the forest and subsequent harvesting of the high-value Koa lumber further pushed the forest into severe decline.

 Our forestry management program includes an onsite milling facility that produces dimensional Koa lumber for sale to specialty woodworkers.
-It also furnishes the onsite artist studio with the raw material for production of fine wood turnings and luxury furnishings.
+It also furnishes the onsite artist studio with the raw material for the production of fine wood turnings and luxury furnishings.